 MTH 98 Quantitative Math, 4 Cr.
-Covers applied number sense, applied algebraic reasoning and modeling, graphical sense, measurement, and statistical reasoning.
+Covers applied number sense, applied algebraic reasoning and modeling, graphical sense, measurement, formula use for basic geometric figures, and statistical reasoning.
 Explores how to appropriately communicate mathematical arguments that are supported by quantitative evidence using words, graphs, numbers, and algebra.
-Prerequisites: placement into RD 90 and WR 90; MTH 20 or equivalent placement test scores.
+Prerequisites: placement into IRW 115 or WR 115; placement into MTH 98.
 Audit available.

 MTH 105 Math in Society, 4 Cr.
 Explores applications of mathematics in society including quantitative techniques in personal and public finance, basic probability and statistics for understanding risk and uncertainty, and concepts and applications of formal logic to argumentation and persuasion.
 Investigates a variety of mathematical problem-solving techniques and provides a sampling of more advanced mathematics or mathematics-related topics.
 Integrates technology where appropriate.
-Prerequisites: MTH 65 or MTH 98 or equivalent placement test scores.
+Prerequisite: MTH 65 or MTH 98 or equivalent placement.
 Prerequisite/concurrent: WR 121.
 Audit available.